‘Playboy’ Model Kindly Myers Spills Out Of Barely-There Bikini In Latest Update

 In the post, Kindly was standing on a beach with the sun setting behind her.
 The photo captured her entire body as she stood barefoot on a rocky beach.
 Golden hues filled the sky, creating an amazing background for her snap.
 The beauty stood with her backside facing the camera.

 She wore a tiny bikini that could hardly contain her curves.
-The top barely covered her breasts, revealing petty of side boob spilling out from behind the fabric.
-The bottoms were just as revealing, showing more of Kindly’s perky derrière than they covered up.
+The top barely covered her breasts, revealing plenty of side-boob spilling out from behind the fabric.
+The bottoms were just as revealing, showing more of Kindly’s perky derriere than they covered up.
 The silhouette showed off the model’s incredible curves as light streamed from behind her.
 Kindly wore her long hair down in loose waves as she gave the camera a sultry look.

-In the post’s caption, Kindly said it was “golden hour.”
-Kindly’s fans gushed over how sexy the model looked, and some came up with their own interpretation of of the snap.
+Kindly’s fans gushed over how sexy the model looked, and some came up with their own interpretation of the snap.

 “Sexy hour,” one fan quipped.